zammad/zammad-org/src/en/reference/rails-commands.md

 ---
-title: Rails Commands
+title: Rails commands
 order: 2
 ---

-# Rails Commands
+# Rails commands

 Zammad uses Ruby on Rails so you can make use of the [Rails console](http://guides.rubyonrails.org/command_line.html){target=_blank}.